 Despite high inventory levels, and low numbers of buyers in the market, the homes that are actually selling are selling rather quickly.
-In fact, almost 1 out of 3 homes (32%) that sells goes under contract less than 30 days after being listed for sale.
-Include with that those that go under contract in the next 60 days (26%) and we find prices ranges have shown more significant growth than others.
-The most significant increase seen over the past 12 months has been in the \$300K - \$400K price range, where there has been a 54% increase in the annual pace of sales.
+In fact, approximately 1 out of 3 homes (33%) that sells goes under contract less than 30 days after being listed for sale.
+Include with that those that go under contract in the next 60 days (14%) and some prices ranges have shown more significant growth than others.
+The most significant increase seen over the past 12 months has been in the 300K - 400K and the 400K+ price range.

 The pace of home sales in Harrisonburg and Rockingham County varies significantly based on price range.
 The graph above shows the average number of home sales per month (given a 12-month average) as we have passed through the past two years.
-Home sales have increased in all price ranges over the past two years, though some
+Home sales have increased in all price ranges over the past two years, though higher price ranges (\$300K-\$400K, \$400K+) are seeing larger declines (-14%, -16%) in the number of homes for sale.
+All four price ranges are likely to see inventory levels continue to decline over the next few months as we move into and through the Fall market.